Are Household Items Considered a Part of Probate?

 • Some personal property

 Probate rules also affect assets considered tenants in common.
 If property is titled Tenants in Common, the decedent’s share of the property does not automatically go to the co-owners.
-Instead, it would go to a beneficiary named in a Will or Trust or it would go to the decedent’s heirs per the state’s probate laws.
+Instead, it would go to a beneficiary named in a Will or Trust, or it would go to the decedent’s heirs per the state’s probate laws.

-Are Household Items Affected by Probate Law?
+Are Household Items Affected by Probate Law in Arizona?

 Typical items considered as household goods include: